How to Bet on Horses: A Beginner's Guide

 It’s not just odds that distinguish bookmakers from one another.
 Some online bookies will show races free of charge, while others will ask you to place a bet in order to access streams.

-So, If you want to enhance your betting experience by watching a race in full, it’s important to check out live streaming betting sites.
+So, If you want to enhance your betting experience by watching a race in full, check out betting sites with live streaming.

-How to Get Value When Betting on Horses
+How to Find Value When Betting on Horses

-• It also pays to keep an eye out for deals on the big festivals and race meetings.
-For example, you can get great Cheltenham betting offers at most of the top betting sites around the time of the festival.
+- It also pays to keep an eye out for deals on the big festivals and race meetings.
+For example, you can get great Cheltenham betting offers and Grand National free bets in the lead up to these events.

-• Bookmakers also tend to vary on their place terms, especially when it comes to high-profile races or big-field handicaps.
-If you like to bet each way then it’s important to find the best place terms.
+- Bookmakers tend to vary on the number of places paid out, especially when it comes to high-profile races or big-field handicaps.
+If you like to bet each-way then it’s important to find the best place terms.